wirecube/android_additive_animations/README.md

 # Animation States

-`AdditiveAnimator` now supports the concepts of _animation states_.
+`AdditiveAnimator` now supports the concept of _animation states_.
-A __State__ encapsulates a set of animations to perform and an ID to uniquely identify it.
+A __State__ encapsulates a set of animations to perform when an object changes its... state.

-What's special about this is that `AdditiveAnimator` can now automatically decide whether or not to run animation start/end blocks - if the view is no longer in the appropriate state for the block, it won't run.
+What's special about this is that `AdditiveAnimator` can now automatically decide whether or not to run animation start and end blocks - if the view is no longer in the appropriate state for the block, it won't run.

-This is how the view visibility feature is implemented, and can easily be extended to work with all kinds of custom states via the new `state()` builder method.
+This is how the view visibility feature is implemented, and it can easily be extended to work with all kinds of custom states via the new `state()` builder method.

 For example, we might want to switch the states of some views between __highlighted__ and __normal__ in a `then()`-chained block like this: